andistrasser/AoE2ScenarioStringEditor/docs/DOC.md

 ## Players tab

-Here you can change the names of the players (civilizations) which will be displayed on the in-game overlay.
+Here you can change the names of the players ("Tribe name") which will be displayed on the in-game overlay.

 ## Messages tab